 Paste directly to other applications

-In order to paste clipboard history and pinboard items directly to other applications and use the Paste Stack feature, you’ll first need to allow Paste to access the accessibility features of the macOS.
+In order to paste clipboard history and pinboard items directly to other applications, you’ll first need to allow Paste to access the accessibility features of your Mac.
+Paste will guide you through that process.
+Alternatively, you can set it up manually.

 How to allow Paste to access the accessibility features

-- Find and select Accessibility in the sidebar.
+- Scroll down and select Accessibility in the Privacy list

 Accessibility features allow apps to perform multiple user actions (e.g., button clicks) programmatically.
 If you allow Paste to access the accessibility features, it will not actually “control your computer”.
 Paste will simply be allowed to send the following system shortcuts to a frontmost application: